waleedhad/AudioMuse-AI-cuda_12.2/README.md

     *   **Standardization:**
         *   This complete feature vector is then standardized using `sklearn.preprocessing.StandardScaler`.
 Standardization transforms the data for each feature to have a zero mean and unit variance across the entire dataset.
 This step is particularly crucial for distance-based clustering algorithms like K-Means.
 It prevents features with inherently larger numerical ranges from disproportionately influencing the distance calculations, ensuring that all features contribute more equitably to the clustering process.
 The mean and standard deviation (scale) computed by the `StandardScaler` for each feature are saved.
 These saved values are essential later for inverse transforming cluster centroids back to an interpretable scale, which aids in understanding the characteristics of each generated cluster.

+6.  **Option to Use Embeddings Directly for Clustering:**
+    *   As an alternative to the `score_vector`, AudioMuse-AI now offers the option to use the raw MusiCNN embeddings (200-dimensional vectors) directly as input for the clustering algorithms.
+This is controlled by the `ENABLE_CLUSTERING_EMBEDDINGS` parameter (configurable via the UI).
+    *   Using embeddings directly can capture more nuanced and complex relationships between tracks, as they represent a richer, higher-dimensional summary of the audio.
+However, this may also require different parameter tuning for the clustering algorithms (e.g., GMM often performs well with embeddings) and can be more computationally intensive, especially with algorithms like standard K-Means (MiniBatchKMeans is used to mitigate this when embeddings are enabled).
+The maximum number of PCA components can also be higher when using embeddings (e.g., up to 199) compared to feature vectors (e.g., up to 8).
+    *   When embeddings are used with K-Means, **MiniBatchKMeans is employed by default** (controlled by `USE_MINIBATCH_KMEANS`, default is `True`) to handle the larger data size more efficiently.
+MiniBatchKMeans processes data in smaller batches, making it faster and more memory-efficient for large datasets, though it might yield slightly less accurate cluster centroids compared to standard K-Means.
+The maximum number of PCA components can also be higher when using embeddings (e.g., up to 199) compared to feature vectors (e.g., up to 8).
+    *   Regardless of the K-Means variant, embeddings are standardized using `StandardScaler` before being fed into the clustering algorithms.

 **Persistence:** PostgreSQL database is used for persisting analyzed track metadata, generated playlist structures, and task status.

 ## **Clustering Algorithm Deep Dive**

+AudioMuse-AI offers three main clustering algorithms (K-Means, DBSCAN, GMM).
+A key feature is the ability to choose the input data for these algorithms:
+*   **Score-based Feature Vectors:** The traditional approach, using a vector composed of normalized tempo, energy, mood scores, and other derived features (as described in the Analysis section).
+This is the default.
+*   **Direct Audio Embeddings:** Using the 200-dimensional MusiCNN embeddings generated during analysis.
+This can provide a more nuanced clustering based on deeper audio characteristics.
+This option is controlled by the `ENABLE_CLUSTERING_EMBEDDINGS` parameter in the UI's "Advanced" section and configuration.
+GMM may perform particularly well with embeddings.
+When embeddings are used with K-Means, MiniBatchKMeans is employed to handle the larger data size more efficiently.

-AudioMuse-AI offers three algorithms, each suited for different scenarios when clustering music based on tempo and 5 mood scores.
-This clustering algorithm is executed multiple times (default 1000\) following an Evolutionary Monte Carlo approach: in this way, multiple configurations of parameters are tested, and the best ones are kept.
+Regardless of the input data chosen, the selected clustering algorithm is executed multiple times (default 5000) following an Evolutionary Monte Carlo approach.
+This allows the system to test multiple configurations of parameters and find the best ones.
 Here's an explanation of the pros and cons of the different algorithms:

 ### **1\.
 K-Means**

 * **Best For:** Speed, simplicity, when clusters are roughly spherical and of similar size.
-* **Pros:** Very fast, scalable, clear "average" cluster profiles.
+* **Pros:** Very fast (especially MiniBatchKMeans for large datasets/embeddings), scalable, clear "average" cluster profiles.
 * **Cons:** Requires knowing cluster count (K), struggles with irregular shapes, sensitive to outliers.

 ### **2\.
 DBSCAN**